Falcon Nest: Location

 Hundreds of sites were considered before Pal chose the Thumb Butte location.
 The approximately 1 acre site allowed for views for long distances in many directions, and regulations in other areas precluded building such a structure.
 Opposition to the project caused Prescott's zoning laws to be changed; the house could not be built today.
 After construction, Prescott amended its zoning to restrict height to 35 ft from the lowest natural grade on the building's perimeter.
 Views extend to 120 mi and include the San Francisco Peaks, Humphrey's Peak, and Bill Williams Mountain.
 The property's western border abuts the Prescott National Forest.

 Sale

 The house was listed for sale in 2015 for $2.8 million, and again in 2017 for $1.5 million.
 In addition to its use as a home, it was marketed as a potential educational, office, museum, lodging, or event space.
 After a failed attempt was to sell the house by auction in May 2017, it was relisted for $2.8 million as was still for sale as of August 2017.
-The house was sold on March 29, 2018, to astrologer Ernst Wilhelm and artist Srishti Wilhelm for both living and office use.
+The house was sold on March 29, 2018, for $755,000 to astrologer Ernst Wilhelm and artist Srishti Wilhelm for both living and office use.